Sweden promises higher pensions, hard work will pay off

 Published:

-During their day at Almedalen in Visby, the Social Democrats are presenting a four-part package to increase pensions.
+During their day in Almedalen, the Social Democrats are presenting a four-part package to increase pensions.
+The first is a so-called workers' pension.

-Secondly, the Social Democrats want a broad review of the pension system and to investigate a bonus for those who start working early in life.
-For example, this could involve extra pension rights for those people with the aim of rewarding their contribution to the economy.
+Secondly, S wants to see a broad review of the pension system and investigate a bonus for those who start working early in life.

-The third proposal is to raise pensions by increasing contributions to the pension system.
-The Social Democrats promise to work within the pension group - which consists of representatives from the eight parties in parliament - to increase contributions to 18.5 percent from the current 17.2 percent.
+The third point is that S, within the pension group - which consists of representatives from the eight parties in the Riksdag - should work to increase contributions to the pension system in order to raise pensions.
+S wants to see a contribution increase to 18.5 percent from the current 17.2.

-Fourthly, the Social Democrats want to investigate a statutory right to reduce working hours from the minimum withdrawal age in the pension system up to the target age.
-The aim is to enable more people to complete a full working life and to work longer overall, but with reduced hours.
+S's fourth proposal is to investigate a statutory right to reduce working hours between the minimum withdrawal age in the pension system and the target age, so that more people can work longer.

 Loading related articles...